DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-10-12-understanding-about-myisam-storage-engine-in-mysql.md

 <br>

-## Introduction to InnoDB storage engine
+## Introduction to MyISAM storage engine

+1. Introduction to MyISAM

+    MyISAM is a MySQL's default storage engine in versions 5.1 and older.

+2. Some features in MyISAM storage engine

+    - full-text searching
+    - compression
+    - spatial (GIS) function
+    - no support transactions or row-level locks

+3. MyISAM and the table's data

+    MyISAM typically stores each table in two files:
+    - a data file with .MYD extension
+    - index file with .MYI extension

+    MyISAM tables can contain either dynamic or static (fixed-length) rows.

+4.

 <br>

-## History about InnoDB storage engine
+## History about MyISAM storage engine